w3c/sdw-sosa-ssn/ssn/rdf/examples/ACME-Beer-Example.md

 differentiate between the product class and the specific instance of the product being consumed.
 The ability to align Sosa and product vocabularies are beneficial in that it permits a unified description of the sensor.
-This include modeling the sensor throughout its lifetime, announcing commercial availability, procurement, deployment, operation, decomissioning and disposal.
+This includes modeling the sensor throughout its lifetime, announcing commercial availability, procurement, deployment, operation, decomissioning and disposal.